 In addition to falls and collisions, injuries from improper equipment and poor training can happen to skiers and snowboarders of all skill levels.
-The experts at UPMC Sports Medicine understand the importance of training before, during, and after hitting the slopes, as well as the importance of rehabilitating an injury before returning to the sport.
+Our experts understand the importance of training before, during, and after hitting the slopes, as well as the importance of rehabilitating an injury before returning to the sport.

 Common Ski and Snowboard Injuries

-As with any type of sport, there is a chance of injury while skiing or snowboarding.
+As with any sport, there is a chance of injury while skiing or snowboarding.
 Some situations in which injuries can occur include: